 The First-Year Academic Gathering traditionally marks the start of the academic year commemorated by a coming together of the Fairfield University community.
 In addition to welcoming new students, it is a time set aside for the community as a whole to reflect on not only academic pursuits but also the larger mission and values of the institution.
 Finally, the incoming class will receive their class gift.
-The ceremony will take place on Tuesday, September 4, 2018 at 5 p.m. on the Bellarmine Lawn.
-The rain location is the Recreational Complex Field House.
+The ceremony will take place on Tuesday, September 4, 2018 at 5 p.m. in the Recreational Complex Field House.

 Aaron Van Dyke, PhD, assistant professor of chemistry and biochemistry

 Born and raised in an apple-farming town in eastern Washington State, Aaron Van Dyke, PhD, assistant professor of chemistry and biochemistry, received his BS in chemistry from Seattle University as a Sullivan Scholar.
 He then earned a PhD in organic chemistry from the Massachusetts Institute of Technology where he developed methods for synthesizing the toxins responsible for paralytic shellfish poisoning.
 Dr. Van Dyke then completed postdoctoral training at the University of Michigan as an American Cancer Society fellow, studying the connection between protein misregulation and human disease.